xietomzy/Pintos/doc/project2.md

 ### Algorithms:
 ### timer.c
 In `timer_sleep`, we will first validate that `ticks` is indeed greater than zero, returning if this is not the case.
 Then, instead of spinning in a circle in `timer_sleep`, we will instead set the thread's `sleepTicks` to the passed in value.
 Finally, we will call `thread_block` to put ourselves to sleep.
-The reason we do not need to acquire a lock to modify sleepTicks is explained in **Syncronization**.
+The reason we do not need to acquire a lock to modify `sleepTicks` is explained in **Synchronization**.

 ### thread.c
 `sleep_handler` will do the following for each thread: